One Breath (The X-Files): Reviews

 "One Breath" received mostly positive reviews from critics.
-The Munchkyn Zone reviewer Sarah Stegall gave the episode a glowing review and rated it 6 sunflower seeds out of 5.
-Stegall stated the episode "works on several levels" and called it the "best yet".
-John Keegan, writing for Critical Myth, gave the episode a favorable review and rated it a 10 out of 10.
-Keegan stated "this is easily one of the best episodes of the series, if not the best" and concluded it is "truly a masterpiece".
 Nina Sordi, writing for Den of Geek, ranked the episode as the eighth best in the series' run, calling it "just too unforgettable".
 Sordi added that "verbal sparring matches between Mulder and Scully's equally feisty sister, Melissa, created an interesting dynamic in the absence of Scully's perspective".
 Nick De Semlyen and James White of Empire named it the fifteenth "greatest" episode of the series, considering it a "testament to the X-Files writing staff's ability to turn the temporary loss of one of the stars into a compelling, suspenseful and worthwhile piece of the overall mythology".

 In a retrospective of the second season in Entertainment Weekly, the episode was rated a B. Its "absurd symbolism and the introduction of Scully's dopey New Age sister" were criticized, but it was felt that these elements did not prevent "One Breath" from being a "richly layered installment".
 It was also felt that the episode featured "arguably Duchovny's best performance".
 Reviewer Zack Handlen of The A.V.
 Club hailed "One Breath" as an essential episode of the show.
 He felt that there was a "sloppiness to the mythology" and that "the resolution of the whole coma situation is weak".
 However, the "incredibly moving moments" and highlights such as Mulder attacking the Smoking Man and Skinner's speech about Vietnam turned it into an episode "more about the moments than the big picture".

 In 1996, Chris Carter declared "One Breath" to be one of the series' most popular episodes.
 Co-writer James Wong also enjoyed the episode, saying "I really love that show".
 Director R. W. Goodwin said of the episode, "What's so unusual about "One Breath" is that it had very little to do with our usual X-File stuff.
 It was more about human emotions, drama, relationships".